 Camp Arcadia’s full season and summer staff is composed of approximately 42 Christian young adults who have a desire to serve God.
 They are chosen from a variety of geographic areas and colleges.
 The Camp season begins a week before Memorial Day weekend and extends through the end of October.
-Staff members are expected to start the weekend of May 21 and stay through August 12.
-(This year, we invite our Department Heads to arrive on 5/16, with all returning staff members arriving 5/18 and new staff members arriving 5/21).
-Arrangements can be made to accommodate exceptions to these dates – especially if you can stay later than August 12 and earn bonus pay!
+Staff members are expected to start May 19 and stay through August 10, if possible.
+(This year, we invite our Department Heads to arrive on 5/14, with all returning staff members arriving 5/16 and new staff members arriving 5/19).
+Arrangements can be made to accommodate exceptions to these dates – especially if you can stay later than August 10 and earn bonus pay!

 Compensation, Expenses, & Benefits